FORM

 - Buying and selling foreign currency from commercial banks

-- Acts as a mediator for commercial banks in case of dispute between them
+- Acts as a mediator for commercial banks in case of dispute between

 - Repatriate excess foreign currency on behalf of commercial banks